SignalFlagZ/sd-civitai-browser/README.md

 - Support ***API Key***

 ## Versions
+### v1.9
+- Rename files to avoid conflicts with other extensions
+  - Why do python file conflicts occur?
+For example, api.py is used by many people and no problems occur.
+- Add prefix `civsfz` to javascript function names to make them unique
+- If you fork, please replace `civsfz` in the file name, function name, css class name, etc. with your own prefix to avoid conflicts.
 ### v1.8
 - Add sort types
 - The model download timeout was set to 4 seconds because it was forcibly disconnected after about 5 seconds